videre-project/MTGOSDK/README.md

 As this project uses the [Microsoft.Diagnostics.Runtime (ClrMD)](https://github.com/microsoft/clrmd) library to inspect the MTGO client's memory, only [user-mode COM debugging APIs](https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/getting-started-with-windbg) are used to inspect the runtime and inform reflection.
 These APIs along with .NET's security model restrict access to sensitive objects in memory (such as user credentials, e.g. `SecureString` objects), ensuring that the SDK is only used for legitimate purposes even if compromised.

 This is enforced through a tightly-integrated type marshalling protocol that only allows public interfaces to be exposed by MTGO.
-The use of these types (from **MTGOSDK.Ref**) eagerly validates and caches type metadata for all interactions (including reflection) managed by the .NET runtime, which cannot be unloaded or modified for the lifetime of the application.
+The use of these types (from **MTGOSDK.MSBuild**) eagerly validates and caches type metadata for all interactions (including reflection) managed by the .NET runtime, which cannot be unloaded or modified for the lifetime of the application.
 This ensures that faults in the SDK cannot bypass or affect internal states of the client.

 Additionally, the high-level APIs provided by this SDK helps ensure safety and security in writing applications by providing simplified abstractions for interacting with the MTGO client.
 By only utilizing public interfaces and events, applications built on top of the SDK are less likely to break between updates or introduce bugs or security vulnerabilities.
 This SDK is designed to be easy to use and understand, and provides a consistent API for building all shapes and sizes of applications for MTGO.